ls9528/DataEngineeringCapstone/README.md

 * What states are immigrants residing in when living in the United States?

 #### Describe and Gather Data
-Describe the data sets you're using.
-Where did it come from?
-What type of information is included?

 The following data sets are used in this project:

 ##### I94 Immigration Data